DarienLibrary/website_content/content/_finished/meeting_rooms_policy/meeting-rooms-policy.md

 * Small Conference Room (maximum of 12 people)
 * _Temporarily Unavailable:_ Technology Training Center (maximum of 12 people)

 The following Study Rooms are available at no charge for reservation in advance by Darien residents, those who work full time in Darien, and non-resident Friends of the Darien Library at the $300 annual level.
-Contact the [Room Bookings Coordinator](mailto:lcalka@darienlibrary.org "Lois") or [Knowledge and Learning Staff](mailto:askus@darienlibrary.org "Reference"):
+Contact the [Room Bookings Coordinator](mailto:kalfini@darienlibrary.org "Karyn") or [Knowledge and Learning Staff](mailto:askus@darienlibrary.org "Reference"):

-* _Temporarily Unavailable:_ Second Floor Harris Room (maximum of 8 people)
+* Second Level Harris Room (maximum of 8 people)
 * Mezzanine Lautenbach Writer’s Room (maximum of 6 people)
 * Mezzanine Quiet Study Rooms (Three) (maximum of 2 people)